rperry99/01_Static-Page/README.md

 - Got an understanding of how components work, how to set up a react project, and how to style a react project.
 - I did not make this responsive.
 The goal of this project was to get comfortable in react.
 It was not how to make a responsive website.
 - Nav / Links do not work on purpose.
 Again, this project was not intended to make a functional website.
+- Had some difficulty getting a live version of this going.

 ## React + Vite Information.